sigp/lighthouse/book/src/help_bn.md

         --auto-compact-db <auto-compact-db>
             Enable or disable automatic compaction of the database on finalization. [default: true]

-        --block-cache-size <SIZE>
+        --beacon-processor-aggregate-batch-size <INTEGER>
+            Specifies the number of gossip aggregate attestations in a signature verification batch.
+Higher values may reduce CPU usage in a healthy network while lower values may increase CPU usage in an unhealthy or hostile network. [default: 64]
+        --beacon-processor-attestation-batch-size <INTEGER>
+            Specifies the number of gossip attestations in a signature verification batch.
+Higher values may reduce CPU usage in a healthy network whilst lower values may increase CPU usage in an unhealthy or hostile network.
+            [default: 64]
+        --beacon-processor-max-workers <INTEGER>
+            Specifies the maximum concurrent tasks for the task scheduler.
+Increasing this value may increase resource consumption.
+Reducing the value may result in decreased resource usage and diminished performance.
+The default value is the number of logical CPU cores on the host.
+        --beacon-processor-reprocess-queue-len <INTEGER>
+            Specifies the length of the queue for messages requiring delayed processing.
+Higher values may prevent messages from being dropped while lower values may help protect the node from becoming overwhelmed.
+            [default: 12288]
+        --beacon-processor-work-queue-len <INTEGER>
+            Specifies the length of the inbound event queue.
+Higher values may prevent messages from being dropped while lower values may help protect the node from becoming overwhelmed. [default: 16384] --block-cache-size <SIZE>
             Specifies how many blocks the database should cache in memory [default: 5]